How to become Accurate Psychic Mediums

 Now that the proof has been given and we know that it really is the spirit of the loved one giving the message, we now ask the spirit to tell us the reason they have made the link today.
 The reason may be quite simple, such as to give emotional support, to give hope and comfort, or to let the recipient know that they are not alone and that their loved ones in spirit are aware of what is happening to them.

 While the primary focus of all mediumship is to provide evidence that the human personality continues after death, sometimes the spirit communicator will also give a bonus and advise the sitter about issues and situations surrounding them.

 In a private consultation, this may be detailed but in a public demonstration, this may be abridged to a few simple messages of hope and reassurance and simple advice about what is best to do.
 This information will not include predictions about the future.

 T = Tie It Up

 This hammers home the evidence and gives a summary that will be remembered.
-Then end by asking the spirit for an uplifting message of hope and relay this to the recipient.
-In this way you leave the link on a positive note, you hold the audience’s attention, and the energy remains high as you move on to the next person.
+Then end by asking the spirit for an uplifting message of hope.
+Relay this to the recipient.
+In this way, you leave the link on a positive note.
+You hold the audience’s attention, and the energy remains high as you move on to the next person.

-If you are hoping to develop to become a professional medium then you can learn at our on-line psychic school.
+If you are hoping to develop to become professional and accurate psychic mediums then you can learn at our on-line psychic school.
 We teach the basics of CERT as well as helping you to become a fully certificated psychic.